 - a) The instructor is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution. - b) The instructor is entitled to freedom in the classroom in discussing his/her subject, but he/she should be careful not to introduce into his/her teaching controversial matter which has no relation to his/her subject.
 This right also carries with it the responsibility of the instructor to present to the best of his/her ability the pros and cons of such controversial ideas as he/she may discuss under the protection of academic freedom. - c) The college instructor is a citizen, a member of a profession, and an officer of an educational institution.
-When he/she speaks or writes as a citizen, he/she should be free from institutional censorship or discipline, but his/her special position in the community imposes special obligations.
-As an individual of learning and an educational officer, he/she should remember that the public may judge his/her profession and institution by his/her utterances.
-Hence, he/she should at all times be accurate, should exercise appropriate restraint, should respect other's opinions, and should make every effort to indicate that he/she is not an institutional spokesperson.
+When he/she speaks or writes as a citizen, he/she should be free from institutional censorship or discipline.
+As an individual of learning and an educational officer, he/she should make every effort to indicate that he/she is not an institutional spokesperson.